sogaiu/tree-sitter-clojure/doc/dev-notes.md

-   I experienced this trying to get [vscode-parse-tree](https://github.com/cursorless-dev/vscode-parse-tree/) to build when I pointed the dependency for tree-sitter-clojure at a branch that had a symlink in it.
+   I experienced this trying to get [vscode-parse-tree](https://github.com/cursorless-dev/vscode-parse-tree/) (which has tree-sitter-clojure as a dependency) to build when I pointed the dependency for tree-sitter-clojure at a branch that had a symlink in it.
 The error output was like:

     ```
     $ yarn